THE 15 MEND ME MINUTES

 THE SPICE HOUSE [ONLINE + LA/CHICAGO]

 Spices, cooking herbs, seasonings.
 Great quality.
+This is one of my favorite sources for quality spices.

-NOTE: you can get fresh and dried herbs, teas, and tinctures at the Union Square Greenmarket on 14th St in Manhattan :: Furnace Creek Farm on Wednesdays; and Tweefontein Herb Farm on Fridays.
+FRESH HERBS: you can get fresh and dried herbs, teas, and tinctures at the Union Square Greenmarket on 14th St in Manhattan :: Furnace Creek Farm on Wednesdays; and Tweefontein Herb Farm on Fridays.

 SOURCES FOR BUYING ESSENTIAL OILS

-Counterfeit oils are often toxic and always diluted, and they can be dangerous to use.
+Counterfeit oils are often toxic, entirely synthetic, diluted, or expired, and they can be dangerous to use.
 Buy from a reliable source.
 It takes 250 pounds of rose blossoms to produce one (1) ounce (30ml) of rose oil, which explains the very high cost of pure rose otto or rose absolute (Encyclopedia Brittanica, 2015.)
 Some oils are easier to produce, but every oil requires a large amount of plant matter to produce a small amount of oil.
 This means that good quality essential oils will never be cheap.
 This does not mean that more expensive oils will always be better than less expensive ones, but the old adage, “if it seems too good to be true, it probably is,” definitely applies here.
 Do not be fooled by discount retailers, big box stores, or random vendors who offer essential oils at very low prices or charge the same price for all of their oils.
 An essential oil business that cares about selling only pure essential oils will have their oils tested with at least two tests, usually run simultaneously, the gas chromatography and mass spectrometry tests, or GC/MS. Many offer the results of these on their website.

 INDEPENDENT SUPPLIERS (LISTED ALPHABETICALLY):